RedHatGov/redhatgov.github.io/content/workshops/openshift_v3_5_101/lab8-cicd.md

 <img src="../images/ocp-lab-cicd-new-project.png" width="200"><br/>

 <blockquote>
-Fill in the Name and Display Name of the project as "cicd" and click "Create"
+Fill in the Name and Display Name of the project as "cicd-{YOUR#}" and click "Create"
 </blockquote>
 <img src="../images/ocp-lab-cicd-new-project-detail.png" width="600"><br/>
 {{% /panel %}}